Istinja

 Istinja is the Islamic term for the action of using water to clean oneself after urinating and/or defecating.

-Istinja is obligatory; this means removing whatever has been passed from the genitals or the rectum with water.
+Istinja is sunnah.
+It means removing whatever has been passed from the genitals or the rectum with water.
 Toilet paper and other clean implements like stones can be used in addition to water to aid in purifying the area.
 Istijmar is the equivalent action just using stones, toilet paper, or anything else that is pure without the water.
+Using any of these is fine but it is obligatory to use one of these.

-The aim of this is to remove the impurity and maintain hygiene in accordance with Islamic law and principal.
+The aim of this is to remove the impurity and maintain hygiene in accordance with Islamic law and principles.